brownieboy/kendo-systemjs-2016/readme.md

 # kendo-systemjs-2016
 A Kendo test for working with SystemJS; i.e. it doesn't!!
+Update: 22/03/2016.
+Telerik found the problem, which was with the wild cards that I was using to load Kendo.
+I'm leaving this here for historical purposes.

 ###The problem
 SystemJS is not finding the dependent Kendo libraries.
 It does load libraries that are loaded directly by my code.
 For example,  in /src/js/app.js I am loading kendo.router.js, and SystemJS find that just find.
 However, kendo.router.js then tries to load kendo.core.js, and for some reason SystemJs is unable to find that.